libp2p/specs/kad-dht/README.md

 Note: Any time a relevant `Peer` record is encountered, the associated multiaddrs are stored in the node's peerbook.

-## Appendix A: differences in implementations

-The `addProvider` handler behaves differently across implementations:
-  * in js-libp2p-kad-dht, the sender is added as a provider unconditionally.
-  * in go-libp2p-kad-dht, it is added once per instance of that peer in the `providerPeers` array.

 ---

 ## References